Japan wants your talent. And you probably want to hire there, too.

 6. Obtain a landing permit and residence card at the airport

-Upon arrival at the port of entry in Japan, immigration officers will review the work permit visa and supporting documents and affix a landing permit to the foreign national’s passport.
+Upon arrival at the port of entry in Japan, immigration officers will review the work visa and supporting documents and affix a landing permit to the foreign national’s passport.
 The landing permit replaces the visa and allows them entry into Japan.

 Depending on the airport through which the foreign national enters, they will either receive a residence card upon arrival or have to apply for one at the local municipal office within 14 days of establishing residence in Japan.

-The U.S. Embassy in Japan mandates foreign nationals carry their up-to-date residence card with them at all times, as not having it with them violates local law.
+The U.S. Embassy in Japan mandates that foreign nationals carry their up-to-date residence card with them at all times, as not having it with them violates local law.

 Considerations before obtaining a Japan work visa